TIBCOSoftware/flogo/docs/content/labs/building-activities.md

 }
 ```

 In order to run the test cases you'll need to intall two more packages.
-One to be able to tun the tests and one to be able to create assertions.
+One to be able to run the tests and one to be able to create assertions.

 ```bash
 go get github.com/TIBCOSoftware/flogo-contrib/action/flow/test